 - Your website suddenly becoming very slow (because of a slow often-accessed individual page or generally)

-- Seeing a big jump or fall in search traffic (because you have a new article that’s done really well in search or you’ve accidentally made a configuration change which has damaged search traffic)
+- Seeing a big jump or fall in search traffic (because you have a new article that’s done really well in search or you’ve accidentally made a configuration change which has damaged your presence in search engines)

 - A big jump in social traffic (something you’ve shared has gone viral)